Neamar/featureless-job-queue/README.md

 However, those features comes with tradeoff -- tons of calls to Redis' HSET, potential stuck jobs spoiling concurrency, and `O(log(n))` operations to pop something in a priority queue.

-Moreover, those libraries need to maintain a bigger pool of connection to Redis, which can be costly since most Redis providers bills by the number of open connections.
+Moreover, those libraries need to maintain a bigger pool of connection to Redis, which can be costly on Redis providers billing by the number of open connections.

 They also store atomic data in multiple keys, which lead to an increased memory consumption and number of calls to Redis.

 By only focusing on one use case, this library is much faster but also less flexible.
-Once again, this does not mean other libraries do a bad job -- just a more generic one.
+See [this page](https://github.com/Neamar/featureless-job-queue/issues/1) for a performance comparison between kue and this library.

 ## When should I use this library?